vimalajeewaruh/Parkinson/README.md

 The repository includes Matlab files that are used to compute multiscale features generated in the wavelet domain and time-domain features.
 The **MatlabFunctions** folder contains a set of functions used in the Matlab files.
 To run these codes, follow the instructions provided.

-1. The study utilized VGRF data files, which are stored in the **Data** folder.
+1. The study utilized VGRF data files, which were extracted from the Physionet repository.
 The **CaseFeatures** and **ControlFeatures** folders contain multiscale and time-domain features that were generated using the VGRF data.

    **Multi-scale features**\
       i.
 Level-wise cross-correlation \